nickian/mvphp/README.md

 ![MVPHP](/public/images/mvphp.jpg)

 MVPHP is a simple, easily hackable framework for developing Minimally Viable PHP Web Applications.
 Many PHP frameworks have a steep learning curve and have deeply abstracted their functionality.
 MVPHP is designed to keep things simple, easy, and closer to pure PHP.
-It also provides a simple and customizable implementation of Bootstrap for you to start creating a front-end without much hassle.
+It also provides a simple and customizable implementation of Bootstrap for you to start creating a front end without much hassle.

 **What it includes:**

 * Routing
-* User registration, login, and forgot password using [delight-im/PHP-Auth](http://github.com)
+* User registration, login, and forgot password using [delight-im/PHP-Auth](http://github.com/delight-im/PHP-Auth)
 * [jQuery](https://jquery.com), [Bootstrap](https://getbootstrap.com), [Font Awesome](https://fontawesome.com/icons?d=gallery&m=free), and [Animate.css](https://github.com/daneden/animate.css)
 * [Gulp](https://gulpjs.com) with a few modules and a pre-configured gulpfile to build the front-end.
 * Bootstrap themes from [Bootswatch](https://github.com/thomaspark/bootswatch)